Trips to London for Travel & Tourism Students

 As London is a main tourist destination this is a great tour for any student studying Leisure and Tourism.
-The London Eye, Buckingham Palace Tour, Tower of London, Madame Tussauds are just some of the places to visit.
-Then go to a West End show to finish your tour off!
+The London Eye, Buckingham Palace Tour, Tower of London, Madame Tussauds are just some of the cultural places and purpose-built attractions that make London such a big draw for international tourists from far-and-wide.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.